The Metaplectic Casselman-Shalika Formula: Abstract

 \section{Abstract}

 This paper studies spherical Whittaker functions for central extensions of reductive groups over local fields.
-We follow the development of Chinta-Offen to produce a metaplectic Casselman-Shalika formula for tame covers of all unramified groups.
+We follow the development of Chinta and Offen to produce a metaplectic Casselman-Shalika formula for tame covers of all unramified groups.